 How to Find a Quality Writing Group

-This topic is something writers talk to me about every single day–and when they do they’re usually about how frustrated they are with where they’ve been or because they can’t find the right place to be in.
+How to find a quality writing group is something writers ask tome about every single day, and it’s usually about how frustrated they are with where they’ve been, or because they can’t find the right place to be in.

 Other writing groups have people who join with a kind of “dump and leave” philosophy.”
-People jump in there and say “Buy my $0.99 ebook” and then never really interact with anyone.
+People jump in there and say “Buy my $0.99 ebook,” but never interact with anyone.
 All they want is people to read their ebook.
 You will never see a post like that in Write to Publish.
 We simply do not allow them.
 We do sometimes tell you about the programs that are tried, true, and tested in the absolute “know.”
-We are interested in you as a person and as a writer, so all of the programs we endorse in Write to Publish also work from a neuroscientific standpoint.

 Here, we take feedback seriously.
-It has to be quality, not something you get from just someone.
+It has to be quality, not something you get from just anyone.
 Our feedback is based on neuroscience, based on interactions that you have around your writing.
-That means we give feedback in the best way we know how based on how your brain learns, craets, and revises the best.
-We want to protect you from beta readers and all the other businesses that happens in other writing groups.
+That means we give feedback in the best way we know how, based on how your brain learns, creates, and revises the best.
+We want to protect you from beta readers and all the other businesses that happen in other writing groups.